ceph/downburst/README.rst

 Installation
 ============

-You can install Downburst like any other Python package, but it comes with a convenient bootstrap script that sets it up in a virtual environment under the source directory.
+You can install Downburst like any other Python package, but it also comes with a convenient bootstrap script that sets it up in a virtual environment under the source directory.
 Just run::

 	./bootstrap